QTIM-Lab/SiameseChange/README.md

 **Citation**:

-If you use this code in your work, you can cite... manuscript in submission.
+If you use this code in your work, please cite:

+PENDING-CITATION

 **Acknowledgments**:

-The Center for Clinical Data Science at Massachusetts General Hospital and the Brigham and Woman's Hospital provided technical and hardware supportm including access to graphics processing units.
-The basis of the siamese network implementation in PyTorch is also indebted to code shared on GitHub by Harshvardhan Gupta (https://github.com/harveyslash/Facial-Similarity-with-Siamese-Networks-in-Pytorch).
+The Center for Clinical Data Science (CCDS) at Massachusetts General Hospital and the Brigham and Woman's Hospital provided technical and hardware support including access to graphics processing units.
+The basis of the siamese neural network implementation in PyTorch is also indebted to code shared on GitHub by Harshvardhan Gupta (https://github.com/harveyslash/Facial-Similarity-with-Siamese-Networks-in-Pytorch).

 Questions?
 Contact us at qtimlab@gmail.com.